nens/threedi-docs/source/h_1d2d_exchange.rst

 .. figure:: image/h_1d2d_groundwaterexchange.png
    :figwidth: 400 px
-   :alt: connected_to_grw
+   :alt: Sketch of 1D-2D groundwater exchange and the wetted perimeter in red depending on the flow direction.

    Sketch of 1D-2D groundwater exchange and the wetted perimeter in red depending on the flow direction.

 Each exchange is forced by a water level gradient and scaled by the hydraulic conductivity.
-Depending on the material, considering pipes or depending on the bed coverage, considering a channel the in and out going flow rates can scale differently.
-Therefor a in- and a out-going hydraulic conductivity value can be defined.
-Another scaling factor is the thickness of the pipe or the bed of the channel.
+Depending on the pipe wall material or the channel bed characteristics, the incoming and outgoing flow rates can scale differently.
+Therefore, an incoming and an outgoing hydraulic conductivity value can be defined.
+Another scaling factor is the thickness of the pipe or the bed (e.g. the layer of leaves and other non-decomposed organic matter) of the channel.

 Breach flow